juliogaraujo/Shrink-VM-Disk/README.md

 # Method to shrink virtual machine disk

 ## Problem Description
-There are cases where it might be need to reduce the vm-disks because the lack of storage space for the server For these cases the procedure below can be used to shrink the vm-disks, but keep in mind that you might need to have at least enough space left in the server storage to build a new smaller disk.
+There are cases where it might be need to reduce the vm-disks because the lack of storage space for the server.
+For these cases the procedure below can be used to shrink the vm-disks, but keep in mind that you might need to have at least enough space left in the server storage to build a new smaller disk.

 ## WARNING
 This procedure might cause data loss, please it is strongly recommended to perform a backup before start the procedure.